 How the amount was transferred on disposal.

 Is there any field that should be included or to be removed.
 Please suggest.

+BDG: Yes.
+To add type of asset in the FAR, eg. Computer, Furniture and Fittings, Renovation works, Building and land lease.
+This is to facilitate different depreciation rate between different types of assets.